AryehRotberg/Brain-MRI-Images-Segmentation/README.md

 ## Overview

 This project focuses on the automated segmentation of brain tumors from MRI scans using deep learning techniques.
-The model is built on the U-Net architecture, implemented in PyTorch, and enhanced with various advanced techniques to improve accuracy and robustness.
+The model is built on the U-Net++ architecture, implemented in PyTorch, and enhanced with various advanced techniques to improve accuracy and robustness.
 The ultimate goal is to aid in the diagnosis and treatment planning for brain tumor patients.

 ## Technologies Used